 Creighton University is located slightly to the north of the heart of the older urban center of Omaha.
 We live in a large, sprawling Midwestern urban city.

 We support sustainable transportation strategies for students, faculty and staff located in all parts of Omaha, outlying suburbs and across the Missouri river in Iowa.
-We are organizing car pools and encouraging bicycle commuting as the city constructs safe bicycle lanes, as well as making all aware that transportation is not simply the price of gasoline but also is made up of social and ecological costs.
+We are organizing carpools, encouraging bicycle commuting as the city constructs safe bicycle lanes, facilitating a car-sharing service, as well as making all aware that transportation is not simply the price of gasoline but also is made up of social and ecological costs.

 We also support a robust shuttle system that transports students, faculty and staff around campus and to the nearby neighborhoods.